This course highlights the basic knowledge and skills necessary

 Withdrawal and Readmission

-Look for course dates or register and pay for
+Look for course dates, register, or pay for

 Upon completion of this course, the participant will be able to: